 - Service providers in the United States retained by us to manage physical mailings to persons that have not opted out of receiving them or subscribers to our magazines;

-- If required, our professional advisers (lawyers, accountants, financial advisers etc.) which are located in the United States;
+- If required, our professional advisors (lawyers, accountants, financial advisers etc.) which are located in the United States;

 - Regulators and government authorities about our compliance procedures and obligations;